UpstairsEngineer48/Tier/README.md

 - Rich
 - Requests

-The installer automatically installs all dependencies.
+The installer automatically installs all required dependencies.

 ---